osaxma/mid/docs/interceptors.md

 ### Server Websocket Messages Interceptor

 For streaming endpoints, the websocket messages between the server and client can be intercepted using [MessageInterceptorServer][] from the `mid_server` package which is automatically added to every generated server project.

+For client messages, the server interceptor has an extra `headers` argument.
+These headers are passed by the server to the interceptor to facilitate any authorization and validation of the connection.
+The headers are either from [ConnectionInitMessage] or [ConnectionUpdateMessage], the former would be the initial headers when the connection was established, whearas the latter will be any subsequent headers that were sent to the server by the client (i.e. `Client.updateHeaders`).
+Read the [headers][] documentation for more details.

 [MessageInterceptorServer]: https://github.com/osaxma/mid/blob/main/packages/mid_server/lib/src/interceptor.dart